 Margin Trading, also known as Leveraged Trading, is a strategy of trading crypto assets that involves borrowing funds and allows traders to leverage their positions with higher funds than they have.

-Bitfinex allows users to trade with up to 10x leverage by receiving borrowed funds from the peer-to-peer (p2p) market on the Margin Funding platform.
+Bitfinex allows users with Basic Plus Verification* level and above to trade with up to 10x leverage by receiving borrowed funds from the peer-to-peer (P2P) market on the Margin Funding platform.